Best HIIT workouts

 High-Intensity Interval Training is a workout regiment that combines short blasts of hard exercise, followed by a gap of rest or soft exercise.
 In this regiment, the intensity of the workout keeps fluctuating between high and low.

 During the high periods, one is expected to use the entire bulk of his power and energy.
-Then, the routine switches to the low period, during which one can reserve his energy.
+Then, the routine switches to the low period, during which one can reserve his energy and start the recovery period which could be a massage at a high quality SPA Buzios.
 The process is repeated again and again until exhaustion.

 This ensures that a high-intensity level is preserved throughout the routine.